php/php-langspec/spec/10-expressions.md

 The result of this operator is the bitwise exclusive-OR of the two operands, and the type of that result is `int`.

-HHowever, if both operands are strings, the result is the string composed of the sequence of bytes that are the result of bitwise XOR operation performed on the bytes of the operand strings in the matching poitions (`result[0] = s1[0] ^ s2[0]`, etc.).
+However, if both operands are strings, the result is the string composed of the sequence of bytes that are the result of bitwise XOR operation performed on the bytes of the operand strings in the matching positions (`result[0] = s1[0] ^ s2[0]`, etc.).
-If one of the strings is longer than the other, it is cut to the length of the shorer one.
+If one of the strings is longer than the other, it is cut to the length of the shorter one.

 This operator associates left-to-right.